LoztCauz/GuessingGameV2/README.md

 I am Franz Meinard N. Chang of BSIT2-B1.
 In this assignment Drill, I'm tasked to make enhancements to his base code from my prof, which is a Guessing Game.
 I added new features to the code such as User/Client, Difficulties from Easy to Hard, and Implementing a Scoring system.
 He also required the server to save the user's name and score of the chosen difficulty.
-I am not much of a programmer, but I did my best to ensure to finish this and watched a lot of tutorial videos on how to do it.
-This is my submission for the lab assignment, and this is my submission for Enhancing the Guessing Game using sockets.
+I am not much of a programmer, but I did my best to ensure to finish this and watched a lot of tutorial videos on how to do it and had to use git bash to finish the repository.
+To run this codes you would need to run it by cmd, make sure you run the server first then client but I also submitted a video on how to run the code.This is my submission for the lab assignment, and this is my submission for Enhancing the Guessing Game using sockets.

--Enjoy
+-Enjoy, Thank you.

+PS: there is a slight bug on the server side of the code that sometimes say the client is disconnected.